 You should self-isolate immediately following either a positive lateral flow (LFT) or PCR test regardless of your vaccine status or previous Covid history.
 If you develop symptoms, you should self-isolate as soon as possible, even if you have had a negative lateral flow test.

 The main symptoms of coronavirus (Covid-19) are:

 - a high temperature – this means you feel hot to touch on your chest or back (you do not need to measure your temperature)

 - a new, continuous cough – this means coughing a lot for more than an hour, or 3 or more coughing episodes in 24 hours (if you usually have a cough, it may be worse than usual)

 - a loss or change to your sense of smell or taste – this means you've noticed you cannot smell or taste anything, or things smell or taste different to normal

-- If you live on campus, or within walking distance of where you live, return to your room/home.
-Before leaving, use the nearest hand sanitiser and wear a face covering.
+- If you live on campus, are within walking distance of where you live or have access to your own transport, return to your room/home.
+Before leaving the campus, use the nearest hand sanitiser and wear a face covering.

 - If you live off campus and are unable to get home without using public transport, please follow the online guidance on how to travel safely to keep yourself, other passengers and public transport staff safe.